BUZZ-Blimps/AttackingBlimp/Fall 2023/BasicBidirectionalTest/README.md

 The IP address needed is under the wlan (abbreviated ```wl```) heading.
 The proper IP address is preceded by "inet", and, in this case, it is 192.168.0.203.

-The variable names in each program should make it obvious which oarameters go where, but if you have questions ask Adam.
+The variable names in each program should make it obvious which parameters go where, but if you have questions ask Adam.

 ### 2. Flash Code to ESP-01 using PlatformIO and the DIYMall Programmer